jchillerup/CTFG/README.md

 If you have access to the Airtable database and provided the `AIRTABLE_KEY` and `AIRTABLE_BASE` values in the `.env` file, run the `php artisan sync:tables` command.

-## Other ways to contribute

-You don't have to be a developer to contribute.
-Check out our [Contribute page](https://connectingcurrent.tech/contribute/) to find details about all the ways you can help us.

-## License

-Our directory code is open source, available under [MIT License](https://github.com/sprblm/CTFG?tab=MIT-1-ov-file#readme).
-Our [website content](https://connectingcurrent.tech/) and [database](https://directory.connectingcurrent.tech/) are free to use, re-use, adapt, and modify for non-commercial purposes as long as you link back with attribution, and share alike with the same license ([Creative Commons BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en).